WordPress plugin pricing models are a notoriously complex issue. Read this blog for an insider insight to understand plugin pricing.

 Marketing different plugins for the same price is rare because price depends on specifics such as what features the plugin has, the number of features, and how complex they are.
 This will determine how much time it takes to build the plugin, document it, and maintain it.

-To illustrate this point, let’s look at a simplified example from a post by WP Business Tips:
+To illustrate this point, let’s look at a simplified example from a post by Press Up:

 - The first plugin is one PHP file and took a few hours to write.
 It is simple and has one function.